 He wished Sam had never found that secret path in the arcade, so he wouldn't have to know the pain of finding his father, only to lose him all over again.

-He can feel the energy pulling Clu to him; there's so much of it whipping around them, it's a wonder it hasn't knocked him flat on his back.
-His own eyes stare back at him, filled with so much anger, hate... hurt, and maybe even a little frustrated confusion.
+He felt as the energy pulled Clu to him; there's so much of it whipping around them, it's a wonder it hadn't knocked him flat on his back.
+His own eyes stared back at him, filled with so much anger, hate, hurt, and... maybe even a little frustrated confusion.
 He'd always been able to read that face, or so he'd thought.

-He understands that he can't change the past, and that several of his many regrets were utterly out of his control, but still he wishes he could have marked a couple of regrets off his list before the end.
+He understood that he couldn't change the past, and that several of his many regrets were utterly out of his control, but still he wished he could have marked a couple of regrets off his list before the end.

-The hurricane of energy is in him now, like Clu, and it's unstable, it's too much -
+The hurricane of energy was inside him now, like Clu, and it's unstable, it's too much -